MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-query-data.md

 ## Use FetchXML with FetchExpression

 FetchXml is a proprietary XML-based query language that can be used with SDK Assembly queries using <xref:Microsoft.Xrm.Sdk.Query.FetchExpression> and by the Web API using the `fetchXml` query string.
-More information: [Use FetchXml with Web API](../webapi/use-fetchxml-web-api.md)
+More information: [Query data using FetchXml](../fetchxml/overview.md)

 The following example shows a simple query to return up to 50 matching account rows where the `address1_city` value equals `Redmond`, ordered by `name`.